agroce/universalmutator/README.md

 MORE INFORMATON
 ===============

-For much more information, again see https://agroce.github.io/icse18t.pdf -- demo/tool paper at ICSE 18.
+For much more information, again see https://agroce.github.io/icse18t.pdf -- demo/tool paper at ICSE 18 and especially our full FSE 2024 paper -- https://agroce.github.io/fse24.pdf -- the latter discusses the latest version of the tool/approach, and includes a comparison with many other mutation testing tools.

 The aim of this project is partly to see how quickly mutation can be applied to new languages, partly how much the work of a tool can be offloaded to the compiler / test analysis tools.

-Authors:  Alex Groce, Josie Holmes, Darko Marinov, August Shi, Lingming Zhang
+Authors:  Alex Groce, Josie Holmes, Darko Marinov, August Shi, Lingming Zhang, Kush Jain, Rijnard van Tonder, Sourav Deb